 Our amenities included an outdoor terrace, in-unit laundry, and five beds along with the rest of the standard apartment amenities.
 I loved having a place to cook and enjoy huge amounts of hummus.

 Tel Aviv Gay Travel Experiences

 New high-rise buildings line Rothschild Boulevard, which has a wide median and a bike path.
 The streetscape is lovely for a walk.

-As you approach Jaffa, walk toward the Clock Tower first along Yahum Goldmann Street.
-The waterfront in this area isn’t great so its best to walk through the city through here.
+As you approach Old Jaffa, walk toward the Clock Tower first along Yahum Goldmann Street.
+The waterfront in this area isn’t great so it’s best to walk through the city through here.

 Choose your own route from here, but be sure to explore the narrow streets around the Mahmudiyya Mosque and St. Peter’s Church.
 There was nothing quite like walking through this area at sunset, feeling the local’s tie to these historic places of worship.

-Hakosem’s eggplant was mouthwatering and all the sides were delicious.
-You stand in line to order (they move fast!), get your drink and they bring the order to your table.
+You stand in line to order (they move fast!), get your drink and the staff brings your order to your table.
 I loved sitting on the sidewalk area.
 You can really connect with the city.

-Heading southward, Gazoz beach was a favorite of mine.
+Jerusalem Beach, to the south, was a favorite of mine.
 There is plenty of space to spread out here as well as more robust facilities suited for families.
-Neighboring Gazoz beach to the south is Jerusalem Beach, which is much less commercial and quieter.

 Tel Aviv Gay Bars